Drizin/CodegenCS/src/CodegenCS/README.md

 If you can't use C# 11 you can still use CodegenCS with the old multiline blocks behavior.

-# Implicit Control of Indent Level
+## Embedding FormattableStrings (or other types) inside other Interpolated Strings

-As previously explained, CodegenTextWriter can understand (render) many different object types interpolated in Interpolated strings while **keeping cursor position** of embedded arguments.
+CodegenTextWriter supports (can understand and render) a large number of object types that can just be interpolated (embedded) within strings, including `FormattableString` (interpolated strings inside another interpolated strings).

-`FormattableString` is the .NET class that implements Interpolated Strings (when we write an interpolated string the compiler creates a FormattableString for us) and for code generation it's better than strings because it preserves the individual location of each embedded element.
-CodegenTextWriter can render `FormattableString` (interpolated strings) inside another interpolated strings:
+`FormattableString` is the .NET class that implements Interpolated Strings (when we write an interpolated string the compiler creates a FormattableString for us), and for code generation `FormattableString` is preferable over strings because it preserves the individual location of each embedded element (more on that below).

 ```cs
 FormattableString RenderTable(Table table) => $$"""